csci-1301/csci-1301.github.io/lectures/060_object_oriented_intro/readme.md

 #### Variables with overlapping scopes

-- This code is legal (compiles) but doesn't do what you want:
+- This code is legal (compiles) but does not do what you want:

     ```
     class Rectangle